Do you find saving for college a daunting task?

 - State tax benefits

 34 states offer tax deductions or credits on contributions to 529 plans, including Oregon.
-The 2016 Oregon deduction limit is $4,620 for married for taxpayers filing jointly.
+Click here to see the latest Oregon 529 Plan state deduction limits.
 Here’s the full list of 529 plan deductions or credits.

 - Estate Planning

 The unique advantage to 529 plans is that the value is transferred out of your estate yet you retain full control over the account as an owner.
 This can be an important estate planning tool for grandparents who are looking to reduce their estate taxes at death.

 3. When Should I Open a 529 Plan?

 Now: tax-free, compounding investment returns are powerful.
 Investing $100 a month from birth will give your child $43,000 for college assuming a 7% rate of return.
 If you were to start saving when your child is 10, that number drops to less than $13,000.